jochym/Elastic/docs/source/usage.rst

 Usage
 =====

 Starting from ver.
-5.0, the command line utility 'elastic' is a primary interface to the package and the direct python programming with the library is relegated to non-standard calculations.
+5.0, the command line utility ``elastic`` is a primary interface to the package and the direct python programming with the library is relegated to non-standard calculations.